BernhardHumm/AAI/manuscript/04_AI Application_Architecture.md

 ## Hybrid AI

 In Chapter 1, I introduced the main families of AI approaches: machine learning (non-symbolic AI) and knowledge-based AI (symbolic AI).
 Hybrid approaches combine both.
-I expect hybrid AI as an important future direction of AI research and practice for solving most complex tasks.
+I expect hybrid AI as an important future direction of AI research and practice for solving particularly complex tasks.
 See also our book (Hinkelmann et al. 2025)

 Before we delve into hybrid approaches, I would first like to examine the characteristics of the two main families of AI methods.

-**Machine learning (ML) methods** require data—usually large and extensive datasets—to function well.
+**Machine learning (ML) methods** require data -- usually large and extensive datasets -- to function well.
 In supervised learning, this data must be annotated by human experts (labeling), for example, in predicting diseases like cancer from medical images, where the information indicates whether an image shows a tumor or not.
 After configuring ML methods (model selection, hyperparameter tuning), the machine generates an ML model (training phase), which condenses the characteristics of the data into a mathematical model.
 However, this model is typically not understandable to human experts.
 The ML model can then be embedded into AI applications, such as predicting the presence of a tumor in new medical images.

 **Knowledge-based AI methods** are fundamentally different.
 They do not require training data.
-Instead, human experts model relationships within a domain—such as medicine—using a formalism like an ontology language (knowledge engineering).
-This formalized knowledge can be inspected and quality-assured by humans—unlike the ML model.
+Instead, human experts model relationships within a domain, such as medicine, using a formalism like an ontology language (knowledge engineering).
+This formalized knowledge can be inspected and quality-assured by humans -- unlike the ML model.
 But just like the ML model, it can be embedded into AI applications, for example, to support doctors in diagnosing diseases.

 When comparing the advantages and disadvantages of ML and knowledge-based AI, they are complementary (see Fig. 4.5).

+{width=80%}
 ![Fig. 4.5: Comparison of ML and knowledge-based AI](images/Comparison_ML_KBAI.png)

 A disadvantage of knowledge-based AI is that knowledge engineering can be a time-consuming and costly process.
 It is also only applicable in domains where knowledge can be explicitly specified.
 For image processing, for example, this is not feasible.
 Furthermore, knowledge-based methods are not robust against noisy data, which is common with sensors.

 This is precisely where ML excels.
 ML models can be trained without explicit knowledge and are robust against noise and scalable to extremely large datasets, as demonstrated by LLMs.

-However, one of the key weaknesses of ML methods is that they are inherently error-prone—you can only estimate the probability of error using metrics.
+However, one of the key weaknesses of ML methods is that they are inherently error-prone: you can only estimate the probability of error using metrics.
 Most ML methods are not inherently explainable, and biases are difficult to detect.
 Additionally, annotating large datasets can be expensive, and large amounts of data are usually required for good results.

 These are exactly the strengths of knowledge-based AI: it is inherently explainable and can be quality-assured by experts.
 Moreover, it can be applied in domains where only limited data is available.